worldamazing/plan/docs/overview.md

 ### How It Works
 - **Freedom to Begin**: You don’t need GI approval to launch a project.
 You can begin with your own time, effort, and vision—or request access to materials, collaborators, and support within the GI’s shared systems.
-- **Profit Sharing with Purpose**: If your project generates revenue, **50% goes directly to your personal fund**, and **50% goes back into the GI**—but with a twist: The 50% that returns to the GI is still **under your control.** You’ll use it to fund public infrastructure, help other projects get started, or contribute to core GI operations.
+- **Profit Sharing with Purpose**: If your project generates revenue, **50% goes directly to your personal fund**, and **50% goes back into the GI**, but with a twist: The 50% that returns to the GI is still **under your control.** You’ll use it to fund public infrastructure, help other projects get started, or contribute to core GI operations.
 It’s your way of giving back without giving up control.
 - **Self-Directed Impact**: You decide how your contributions support the world.
 That might mean seeding another bold idea, sustaining clean energy infrastructure, or investing in someone else’s dream.
 Either way, **your success helps everyone thrive—and you decide how.**

 ### The Point of Projects